DevilSu/devilsu.github.io/content/cool_stuff/mhack_2019/index.md

 - Top speed ~1 tile/sec
 - Zip ties for extra safety

-Also this was like 3 am at Duderstat basement.
+Also this was like 3 am at UMich duderstat basement.